ncatlab/nlab-content/pages/7/8/9/3/23987/content.md

   cf. [nature:s41567-023-02131-2](https://www.nature.com/articles/s41567-023-02131-2), [arXiv:2501.18928](https://arxiv.org/abs/2501.18928)

   > We will discuss various types of [[quantum advantages]].
 We start with the state of the art [[quantum complexity theory|complexity theoretical]] evidence for "[[quantum supremacy]]".
 We then talk about a new result on secure delegation of [[quantum computation]] using random [[quantum circuit|circuits]], which we call "quantum function secret-sharing".

 \linebreak

+* 21 Apr 2025

+  Yutaka Tabuchi (RIKEN Center for Quantum Computing)

+  **Superconducting quantum computers in RIKEN**

+  > [Superconducting quantum computers](qbit#SuperconductingQBitsReferences) have garnered significant attention in recent years.
+Having their scalability and controllability, they are regarded as one of the most promising physical systems for realizing [[quantum computation]].
+In this presentation, I will give an overview of the superconducting quantum computers based on the ones developed in [RIKEN](https://www.riken.jp/en/research/labs/rqc/).
+Furthermore,  I discuss gate schemes and control mechanisms for further improvements.

+\linebreak